Skip to content

 }

-State beliefs vs actual execution
+State beliefs compared to actual execution

-• Belief: What the planner thinks will happen (used for planning)
+• Belief: What the planner thinks will happen, used for planning.

-• Execution: What actually happens (used for real state updates)
+• Execution: What actually happens, used for real state updates.

 This allows the planner to make plans based on expected outcomes while handling actual results properly: